 Fly-by-night contractors exist and they are the types of people who make nightmares come true.
 These companies usually do business in cash, and do not have any traceable work history.
 TrustedPros always recommends that you do you due diligence before hiring a contractor.

 They should have a traceable work history, numerous references, online reviews, and a contract ready for you to sign after they have assessed your property.
-In addition to all of this, the homeowner should also research the contractors WSIB, GST/HST numbers, business license, and trade license.
+In addition to all of this, the homeowner should also research the contractors' credentials such as WSIB, GST/HST numbers, business license, and trade license.
 Anyone who fails to have this information on paper or online is probably hiding something, and you shouldn't get involved with them.

 Traceable companies are much easier to grab a hold of in case your home improvement project goes south.
 A written contract helps the homeowner gain legal recourse if the company botches their project.
 If they have an online history and a traceable name, the client can write an online review about the company to warn community members about potential threats.